brclar15/tabulaCapitolina/intro.md

 	[2] : Squire 2011, 32

-	[3] : for the oddities of the historical ones, see Squire 2011 pg 49 for its possible connection to Julio-Claudian ideology that fits with the Aeneas bit in the Tab Cap
+	[3] : for the oddities of the historical Tabula, see Squire 2011, 49 for its possible connection to Julio-Claudian ideology

 	[4] : See Petrain 2